ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: --work<=NAME>

-  Specify the name of the :samp:`WORK` library.
-Analyzed units are always placed in the library logically named :samp:`WORK`.
+  Specify the name of the ``WORK`` library.
+Analyzed units are always placed in the library logically named ``WORK``.
 With this option, you can set its name.
-By default, the name is :samp:`work`.
+By default, the name is ``work``.

-  `GHDL` checks whether :samp:`WORK` is a valid identifier.
-Although being more or less supported, the :samp:`WORK` identifier should not be an extended identifier, since the filesystem may prevent it from correctly working (due to case sensitivity or forbidden characters in filenames).
+  `GHDL` checks whether ``WORK`` is a valid identifier.
+Although being more or less supported, the ``WORK`` identifier should not be an extended identifier, since the filesystem may prevent it from correctly working (due to case sensitivity or forbidden characters in filenames).

-  `VHDL` rules forbid you to add units to the :samp:`std` library.
-Furthermore, you should not put units in the :samp:`ieee` library.
+  `VHDL` rules forbid you to add units to the ``std`` library.
+Furthermore, you should not put units in the ``ieee`` library.

 .. option:: --workdir<=DIR>

-  Specify the directory where the :samp:`WORK` library is located.
-When this option is not present, the :samp:`WORK` library is in the current directory.
-The object files created by the compiler are always placed in the same directory as the :samp:`WORK` library.
+  Specify the directory where the ``WORK`` library is located.
+When this option is not present, the ``WORK`` library is in the current directory.
+The object files created by the compiler are always placed in the same directory as the ``WORK`` library.

-  Use option :option:`-P` to specify where libraries other than :samp:`WORK` are placed.
+  Use option :option:`-P` to specify where libraries other than ``WORK`` are placed.

 .. option:: --std<=STD>

   Specify the standard to use.
-By default, the standard is :samp:`93c`, which means VHDL-93 accepting VHDL-87 syntax.
-For details on :samp:`STD` values see section ':ref:`VHDL_standards`'.
+By default, the standard is ``93c``, which means VHDL-93 accepting VHDL-87 syntax.
+For details on ``STD`` values see section ':ref:`VHDL_standards`'.

 .. option:: --ieee<=VER>